📖 6 min read

 Preparing for coding interviews has evolved dramatically.
 A few years ago, your only real option was practicing with friends, colleagues, or paid human interviewers.
 Today, AI-driven mock interview platforms can simulate realistic FAANG-style interviews anytime, anywhere.

+But which approach is actually better?
 In this article, we break down the pros and cons of peer-to-peer mock interviews vs AI-driven mock interviews, and help you decide how to use each effectively.
+Ready to try AI mock interviews yourself?
+Start free at intervu.dev →

 What Are Peer-to-Peer Mock Interviews?

-Peer-to-peer mock interviews involve practicing with another human — typically a friend, colleague, mentor, or another candidate preparing for interviews.
+Peer-to-peer mock interviews involve practicing with another human (typically a friend, colleague, mentor, or another candidate preparing for interviews).

 This is the traditional approach and still widely used.